-Sometimes we think, especially when you’re speaking in Cantonese or in other forms of Chinese, you say often (a Chinese word).
-You know very often (a Chinese word) means crime, most of the time, but it also means sin in this context.
+Sometimes we think, especially when you’re speaking in Cantonese or in other forms of Chinese, you say often (Father says something in Chinese).
+You know very often (Father says something in Chinese) means crime, most of the time, but it also means sin in this context.
 And so you get the idea that a sin is when you break the Ten Commandments, or you break a precept, or you break a law, or you break something else, but this is what the word sin means.

 But it doesn’t.